aster-hu/blog/_posts/2020/2020-05-10-imgur tool on Mac/2020-05-10-imgur tool on Mac.md

 [This article](https://help.imgur.com/hc/en-us/articles/209592766-Tools-for-Imgur) lists many other options, however some of them is outdated and not working.
 Finally I went with [mac2imgur](https://github.com/mileswd/mac2imgur).
 It's a simple tool that can upload image and also copy the Imgur URL.

 *Note: The project is not actively maintained.
-I tested it in OS Mojave but cannot confirm other OS.*
+I tested it in OS Mojave but cannot confirm for other operation systems.*

 ## Install
 Download and install directly from [latest release](https://github.com/mileswd/mac2imgur/releases/tag/b226).